-Center for Integrative Chemical Biology and Drug Discovery
+Of the Center for Integrative Chemical Biology and Drug Discovery

-“The Center for Integrative Chemical Biology and Drug Discovery (CICBDD) combines accomplished pharmaceutical scientists and cutting edge academicians focused on oncology drug discovery and the chemical and structural biology of chromatin regulation.
-The first clinical candidate from the Center will enter Phase 1 trials in early 2017 and is focused on activating the innate immune system in solid tumors and leukemia.
+Combining accomplished pharmaceutical scientists and cutting edge academicians focused on oncology drug discovery and the chemical and structural biology of chromatin regulation.
+The first clinical candidate from the Center is advancing through clinical trials and is a targeted therapeutic designed to reactivate the innate immune response in cancer and block survival signaling pathways in many solid and hematologic malignancies.
 The Center’s chromatin science is centered on methyl-lysine as a posttranslational modification and the protein-protein interactions that it facilitates.
-The first chemical probes for methyl-lysine reader proteins were discovered in the CICBDD and will be used to validate novel interventions in cancer and other diseases.”
+The first chemical probes for methyl-lysine reader proteins were discovered in the CICBDD and are being used to validate novel interventions in cancer and other diseases.